 The Vans Era are one of the original skater shoes.
 Today they are worn by everyone in endless colour style combinations.

 The Nike Air Force 1's were the first basketball shoe to use Nike Air technology.
 They were originally completely white and come in a high, mid, or low-top style.

 The Nike Air Max 1 is synonymous with famous rap artists such as Eminem and Tupac Shakur.
 You can see the use of Nike Air technology in the sole of the shoe.

 What makes a comfortable running shoe you ask?
 The simple answer, cushioning.
 Over the past few years, the market for maximally cushioned running shoes has exploded.
 This began with brand Hoka One One, and their Conquest 2 continuing to provide a striking design and cushioned running experience.
 The New Balance Fresh Foam 1080 offers a more neutral cushioning with mesh upper, while the Nike Air Zoom Pegasus 33 opts for a more lightweight design for a faster run.
 If you're into aesthetics, no running shoe looks better than the Adidas Ultra Boost, and if you need a little more support, check out the Asics Kayano 23 and the Saucony Hurricane ISO 2.

 Most Comfortable Athletic Shoes

 Reebok, Adidas and Nike all offer general fitness athletic shoes with plenty of cushioning.
-The Reebok Crossfit Nano 5.0 are the perfect workout shoe, they’re light and durable with maximum protection.
+The Reebok Crossfit Nano 5.0 is the perfect workout shoe - they're light and durable with maximum protection.
 The Adidas Los Angeles look just as good in the gym as they do outside it, while the Nike Air Max 2016 take performance to the next level.